kenudeh/convert-docs/CONTRIBUTING.md

 # Contributing to Convert.com.ng Documentation

-Thank you for considering contributing to the Convert.com.ng documentation site.
-Please, contact the team at convertnigeria@gmail.com to confirm whether contributions are currently accepted.
+Thank you for your interest in contributing to our documentation.
+Please get in touch with the team at convertnigeria@gmail.com to see if contributions are currently accepted.